Practical-Cpp-Primer/simpleclass/README.md

 # Simple Class Demo

-SimpleClass is a short program deoming how a basic class works in C++.
+SimpleClass is a short program demoing how a basic class works in C++.

 All .cpp files are in the src/ folder, and all .h files are in the include/ folder.